Looking for a Business Intelligence / Analytics Tool? If You're a Microsoft Dynamics NAV or Business Central User, Power BI is the Best Choice

 Power Bi is a tool that is the business intelligence component of the Microsoft Power Platform, which also includes Power Apps and Power Automate (formerly Microsoft Flow).
 It allows you to visualize the data from your Microsoft Dynamics NAV or Business Central instances along with many other systems that you have, including Facebook, Google analytics, SharePoint, or any website analytics.

-The whole premise of power BI began with Power Pivot within Excel as a way to bring in tables and queries from other systems into Excel, join them, do everything you would want to do with them, create measures, and build a data model.
+The whole premise of power BI began with Power Pivot within Excel as a way to bring in tables and queries of other systems into Excel, join them, do everything you would want to do with them, create measures, and build a data model.
 You would then present the model in a pivot table in Excel.
-That Power Pivot model could then refresh from those data sources.
+That Power Pivot model would then be refreshed from those data sources.
 You could save that model and use it on a continuing basis.

 Figure 1 – Gartner Magic Quadrant – BI Tools

 What Makes Power BI the Best Choice for Microsoft Dynamics NAV and Business Central Users?

 Power BI is an excellent tool for anyone, but it is definitely the best choice for users of Microsoft Dynamics NAV and Business Central.
 Here’s why:

 Because Power BI was built by Microsoft, it has many of the underlying features that Microsoft users already know and understand.
 It's familiar not only because of the user interface; it's a Microsoft tool, so it has the same look and feel as all the other Microsoft productivity tools you use, and its menus are in the same place.

 The primary competitors for Power BI are Tableau and QlikView.
 They are relatively easy to use, but they require users to learn their proprietary languages.
 In order to build a visualization in Tableau for instance, you need to be able to understand that proprietary language.
 But, if you can write an Excel function, you can use Power BI.
 In addition, connectors are included for big data, SAP, Oracle, and most of the database providers.